-To qualify for regular admission to a Graduate Certificate program, students must meet the minimum standards stated in the master's section below in addition to fulfilling the general admission requirements given on p.
-41 with the following exception:
+To qualify for regular admission to a Graduate Certificate program, students must meet the minimum standards stated in the master's section on p.
+50 in addition to fulfilling the general admission requirements given on p.
+44 with the following exception: